Uj947nXmRqV2nRaWshKtHzTvckUUpD/ethernally/README.md

 <summary>Requirements</summary>

 * scrpy installed or set to system PATH (clone from: https://github.com/Genymobile/scrcpy)
-* requires the android to be rooted (you can use magisk) to be able to modify Android props
+* requires the android to be rooted (you can use magisk).
+This is required to permanently set Android props to allow WiFi adb connections at all times
 * It might ask to plug USB cable (device-PC) for resolving potential connectivity issues in USB debugging
 </details>